 6. Work with suppliers to save time, money, and stress

 Start by identifying the vendors with which your business spends the most cash and places the most frequent orders.
-Determine if these relationships are still working for your business.
+Determine if these relationships are still helping your company achieve its inventory control–related goals.
 Talk to your team about whether:

 - Communication with the vendor is easy